 Variations

-• Add a pinch of sea salt to the chocolate center for contrast.
+And for a nice contrast, add a tiny pinch of sea salt to the chocolate center — it really brings everything together.

 Try this next: Easy Mini Pavlova Bombs with Fruit and Cream